Mexator/DSs-project1/report.md

 # Report for Distributed Systems Project 1.
 Made by Anton Brisilin and Ruslan Israfilov

+# Introduction
+We decided to create service for load-testing of web services.
+The idea was to use swarm of containers on different hosts to create a bid load of network traffic to a specified url or IP.
+Because of relatively short term, lack of experience, and other workload wo decided to make a first prototype to have all nodes independent.
+You can find the project [here](https://github.com/Cendien/Load-Test/).
+Repository with report sources and intermediate answers to questions is available [there](https://github.com/Mexator/DSs-project1)

+# Questions

 ## Question 1.
 What is Docker-machine and what is it used for?

 `Docker-machine` is a tool that allow you to manage your remote servers and